ruize06/1800_202530_DTC04/README.md

 ## Overview

-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.

-Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
+Orbit is a client-side web application that aims to aid students with organization and planning.
+The app gives each user a personal to do list, and they can create groups with classmates and friends to always "Stay in Orbit" of each other.
+Tasks can be shared between lists, and each has customization options with colours, deadlines, and longer descriptions for maximum versatility when users are planning.

 ---